 Sarah Candido

-External Relations Liaison, City of Kamloops
+Indigenous & External Relations Manager, City of Kamloops

 Sarah Candido, External Relations Liaison with the City of Kamloops, is currently responsible for the City’s external relationships with Venture Kamloops, Kamloops Airport, Kamloops’ BIA’s, the Chamber of Commerce, Tourism Kamloops, TNRD Film Commission, Kamloops Innovation, and other valued partners and businesses in the community.
 She has a BA in Economics and Management from TRU, as well as many post-secondary certifications.
 Sarah has over 20 years of experience in the public and private sector, most recently including over 9 years with Tk’emlups te Secwepemc in their Community Services department, and with the School of Business and Economics at TRU.
 She has many years of Board experience, most recently Community Futures Thompson Country and Secwepemc Child and Family Services, and is passionate about serving the community in a collaborative and transparent way.